Lashini-sameesha/Employee-Attrition-Analysis-R/README.md

 ## Author

-Built as a personal learning project to practice data cleaning, EDA, and visualization in R.
+Built as a personal learning project to practice data cleaning, exploratory data analysis, and visualization in R.